 Number of servers: 3,000+ | Server countries: 94 | Simultaneous connections: 5

-ExpressVPN is a highly reliable VPN service that offers streamlined and lightweight apps for Windows 8, 7 an onward.
+ExpressVPN is a highly reliable VPN service that offers streamlined and lightweight apps for Windows 8, 7, and onward.
 The provider operates a network of 3,000 servers which are distributed in over 94 countries.

 All servers in this network are optimized for streaming and many support torrenting as well.
 It delivers consistently fast speeds on all servers and this is one of the strongest abilities of this VPN.

 The security features it offers are pretty strong and ensure that users of Windows computers with high privacy needs can ensure their protection online.
-The AES-256 encryption along with built-in kill switch in ExpressVPN Windows app further ensures that users stay protected from becoming visible to third-parties online.
+The AES-256 encryption along with a built-in kill switch in the ExpressVPN Windows app further ensures that users stay protected from becoming visible to third parties online.

 Users can trust this VPN to keep their privacy secure as ExpressVPN doesn’t store any revealing logs about their users.
-However, it is relatively expensive with a price tag of $6.67/mo for the 15-month subscription.
+However, it is relatively expensive with a price tag of $6.67/mo (Save 49% and get 3 extra months FREE with 12-month plan) for the 15-month subscription.
 The plan comes with a 30-day money-back guarantee and 5 simultaneous connections.

 Number of servers: 3200+ | Server countries: 65+ | Simultaneous connections: Unlimited